jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Like anyone, I knew bringing new products to market is hard.
 I knew sales is difficult.
 I even knew antagonists exist.
 But I didn't realize how strongly the Internet Age was being held back.
 Antagonists do a good job masking their self-interest with self-righteous rules.
 In their eyes, I wasn't an innovator helping his society win the game, but just an "uppity extra" stepping out of his place in the hierarchy.

-I don't want dwell about my experience too much.
+I don't want to dwell on my experience too much.
 All that's important is this.
 There was a huge problem costing millions of dollars, weeks of workers' time (lots of it unpaid overtime), and maybe even your life.
 And it was against the rules to solve it.
 Even if I had won this battle for the Internet Age, it would be a tiny victory.

 So instead, I'm going to talk about winning the war.
-Our hospitals, schools, repair-shops, governemnt bureaucracies—our entire way of life is being held back from the Internet Age by a group of self-entitled holdovers of the Industrial Age.
+Our hospitals, schools, repair-shops, government bureaucracies—our entire way of life is being held back from the Internet Age by a group of self-entitled holdovers of the Industrial Age.

 To help us win the game, I learned my lesson and wrote this book.
 Because despite already having the digital technology to improve our lives, antagonists maintain gates all over the place to protect the pre-digital "Woodstock of 1969" way of life.
 They know—even if subconsciously—they lose their managerial status, executive positions, and superiority complexes in an Internet Age mass-collaboration economy.
 Being held back from this brighter future is why our lives can be so unhappy.
 To improve our days then, the people need a new ruling philosophy... one that says improving our society is the only rule that matters.

 ## To Upgrade Our Civilization We Need To Reach for the Tools

 Do you love stories?
-I think it’s a safe bet to say that you do.
-Who doesn’t?
+I think it's a safe bet to say that you do.
+Who doesn't?
 They entertain us after a hard day of work, bring us together to share our joys, and (my favorite) open our minds to the different rules, philosophies, and technologies of foreign cities, mythical worlds, and galaxies far, far away.

-Stories are so powerful because they’re so simple.
+Stories are so powerful because they're so simple.
 Protagonists are good because they want to fix a problem.
-Antagonists are bad because they don’t.
-Stories aren’t debates.
-We take the protagonist’s side.
-Thus, Romeo and Juliet’s love is beautiful and worth dying for, while their families’ feud is ignorant and stupid.
-Luke Skywalker’s rebellion is righteous and worth fighting for, while Darth Vader’s empire is wicked and should be destroyed.
+Antagonists are bad because they don't.
+Stories aren't debates.
+We take the protagonist's side.
+Thus, Romeo and Juliet's love is beautiful and worth dying for, while their families' feud is ignorant and stupid.
+Luke Skywalker's rebellion is righteous and worth fighting for, while Darth Vader's empire is wicked and should be destroyed.

 Our moral clarity about a problem turns the protagonists into our heroes and the antagonists into our villains.
 We follow their story with strong emotions—which burst out at the climax as we find out who wins.

-Our hero fights hard to defeat the bad guys, but his superior morality, justice, and heroism aren’t enough.
-He’s often too weak or unskilled, and the villain beats him bloody.
-On the verge of failure, the hero needs to find something that’ll turn the tide in his favor.
+Our hero fights hard to defeat the bad guys, but his superior morality, justice, and heroism aren't enough.
+He's often too weak or unskilled, and the villain beats him bloody.
+On the verge of failure, the hero needs to find something that'll turn the tide in his favor.
 He seeks, sees, and reaches for his salvation: a tool or a weapon, like a gun, magic book, or lightsaber.

 Will our hero reach it first, or will the enemy?
-We in the audience, like extras in the story, hold our breath because the story’s society is controlled not by marches, protests, or rules, but by which character holds the tools.
+We, in the audience, like extras in the story, hold our breath because the story's society is controlled not by marches, protests, or rules, but by which character holds the tools.
 The wielder is the victor.
 The victor writes the rules.
-It’s the lesson that we the people need to learn for ourselves.
-Reaching for, and holding the levers of power is the only way we'll stop being bystanders in our own societies and start being player gods inside the Internet Age.
+It's the lesson that we the people need to learn for ourselves.
+Reaching for and holding the levers of power is the only way we'll stop being bystanders in our own societies and start being player gods inside the Internet Age.

 ![levers of power](/img\diagrams\techvolution-levers-of-power.jpg)
 _Levers of power.
 Whoever controls them, wins._

 ## Player Gods Reach for the Tools and Don't Chase Phantoms

 Many people know what a revolution is.
-The difference between it and Techvolution is a revolution fights to change the rulemakers, while Techvolution fights to distribute new levers of power.
+The difference between it and Techvolution is a revolution fight to change the rule-makers, while Techvolution fights to distribute new levers of power.
 Techvolution is better.
 Because if you still think the rules, regulations, and laws of society control our destiny.
 They don't.
 I'll show you why.

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll say something like, "if the red team wins this one, then education, healthcare, infrastructure, and everything else will go to shit."
-What he means is elections decide the rulemakers, and that blue rules make a good society while red rules make a bad one.
+What he means is elections decide the rule-makers, and that blue rules make a good society while red rules make a bad one.

 If you buy it—and most of us have at some point—you watch blue cable news, read blue blogs, listen to blue talk radio.
 You start seeing phantom enemies everywhere because your head is filled with blue's philosophy.
 Soon enough, your car has blue bumper stickers, and you're waving blue bristol boards while screaming blue chants at rallies, marches, and protests.
 You feel like a hero!
 You're fighting against the evil red philosophy!...
 Or, if you got sucked in by the other side, evil blue philosophy!